tinyg210/shipment-list-demo/README.md

 | __Works on__     | LocalStack v2                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |

+### UPDATE

+The Terraform configuration file now randomly generates names for the bucket, in order to avoid conflicts at a global scale on AWS.
+This name shall be written out to a properties file, which the app will pick up and use for the S3 client.
+Furthermore, the name is also passed as an environment variable to the Lambda function by Terraform, so there's no need to worry about managing it.

 ## Introduction

 This application was created for demonstration purposes to highlight the ease of switching from